 - There are steps you can easily take to relieve and control stress, at work and at home.

-- Effective stress management helps you break the hold stress has on your life, so you can be happier, healthier, and more productive.
+- Effective stress management helps you break the hold stress has on your life, so that you can be happier, healthier, and more productive.

 Why is managing stress important?

-- Stress wreaks havoc on your emotional equilibrium, as well as your physical health.
+- Stress wreaks havoc on both your emotional and physical health.
 It narrows your ability to think clearly, function effectively, and enjoy life.

 - Stress is linked to some of the leading causes of death: heart disease, cancer, lung ailments, accidents, and suicide.